NoobySloth/Custom-Weapons/README.md

 # PLEASE DO NOT DM OR ASK FOR SUPPORT IN OUR DISCORDS

-# SINCE 2023 ROCKSTAR DOESNT ALLOW REAL LIFE BRANDS, USE THIS PACK ON YOUR OWN RISK

 ### Feel free to ask in the support channel of Project Sloth (https://discord.gg/projectsloth)

 # Addon guns for QBCore